USFWS/akrreport/README.md

 ## Installation

-To use `akrreport` and generate the pdf Project Reports from the template, you’ll need:
+To use `akrreport` and generate Word or PDF reports from a template, you’ll need:

 1.  **R version \>4.0** Available through FWS Apps-to-Go